False Statements and ICBC

 There are certain principles governing the definition of a false statement.
 ICBC must prove that what you said was a “wilful false statement.”
 They must prove that the statement was done intentionally, knowingly, and purposely, without justifiable excuse.
 They must also prove that the statement was material to the management or payment of the claim by being capable of affecting the mind of the insurer, either in the management of the claim or in deciding to pay it.
 The involvement of alcohol, for example, will likely be material to ICBC and affect the handling of a claim.

 Not everything will constitute a false statement, however.
 A statement made carelessly, thoughtlessly, or inadvertently is not necessarily false.
-Same goes for if the insured who provided the statement had an honest belief in the truth of the statement’s contents.
+The same goes for if the insured who provided the statement had an honest belief in the truth of the statement’s contents.

 Keep in mind that if you are involved in an accident, section 73 of the Insurance (Vehicle) Act Regulations requires the insured to provide prompt written notice of the circumstances of the accident.
-If you want advice on how to report an accident, contact the lawyers at Filkow Law.
+If you want advice on how to report an accident, contact Filkow Law today.